How to Keep Your Cat Happy Inside the Home

 The Cabin Fever Is Real

 Kittens adapt to the indoor life like little troopers.
-The problems start when they grow up or you obtain an adult as a pet, which was previously allowed to roam free.
+The problems start when they grow up, or you obtain an adult as a pet that was previously allowed to roam free.
 Either way, when cats realize there's a world outside, or they grow bored with their environment—probably both—then, followed by frustration, aggression can also develop.
 Some cats, especially during breeding season, get so angry and neurotic, they bite their owners.

 Start With the Basics

 You probably already have the basics covered but let's review them again.
 Caring for a cat indoors begins with its physical needs; clean water, good food.
-Your cat probably sleep on a variety of furniture, pillows and surfaces but it still needs a comfy bed of its own.
-Change the litter box often and it won't hurt to make or buy a scratch pole.
+Your cat probably sleeps on a variety of furniture, pillows and surfaces, but it still needs a comfy bed of its own.
+Change the litter box often, and it won't hurt to make or buy a scratch pole.
 Cats are glued to comfort, so make their environment a haven where its physical needs are fully met.
 Needless to say, that also includes lots of attention for His Highness—chin scratching, brushing and back stroking.

 The Companion Cat